This is a long post. Want to jump to a specific section? Here’s the index:

 People will often use a foil-faced foam product (LowE or Reflectix) in combination with Thinsulate.
 The LowE gets taped on to the ribs inside the van before the interior finish panels are put in place.
 Because the Thinsulate doesn’t completely fill the voids in the walls, the LowE has the air gap that it needs to do its job properly.

 Thinsulate R value: Just over R3 per inch (5.2 for the 1.65" SM 600 automotive Thinsulate) Cost: $1.80/sq. ft from Hein on the Sprinter forum or his eBay store.
-Contact him directly for the best price.
+He's also selling it on Amazon.
 Ease of use: High.
 Hazards: Relatively inert substance.
 Some small fibers will come off as you cut the roll of Thinsulate to size with scissors.
 It needs to be glued in place, and that glue (3M 90 or similar) is unpleasant.
 Wear a respirator.

 Spray foam typically starts life as two liquids.
 When they’re mixed in the spray nozzle, they make a sticky foam.
 The van walls and ceiling are coated in anything from 1/2″ to 2″ of foam.